Tahmid12Khan/Assembly-Codes/README.md

 # Assembly-Codes

 Dots and Boxes game is PC vs player.
-PC's move is generated randomly (No AI).
+PC's moves are generated randomly (No AI).